Anik (satellite): Anik C

 The Canadian Telesat-F (Anik C2) communications satellite in June 1983 is deployed by the shuttle Challenger to begin its way to its earth-orbital destination.

 The Anik C satellite series tripled the power output of the Anik A series.
 Anik C also allowed a significant increase in telecommunications capacity over Anik A. Each Anik C satellite had sixteen Ku-band transponders.

-Anik C3 was used to distribute Canada's first pay television networks -- First Choice, Superchannel, C-Channel, Star Channel, AIM Pay-TV since February 1983.
+Anik C3 was used to distribute most of Canada's first pay television networks – First Choice, Superchannel, C-Channel, and Star Channel – which launched on February 1, 1983.
+(World View, an ethnic service in British Columbia, was not distributed via Anik or any other satellite system.)